PrnceTheKiiD/Customer-Risk-Claims-Analysis-for-an-Insurance-Company/README.md

 - Remove data where the Age of the Customer is under 18

 Data Exploration
+The insurance dataset was uploaded onto Databricks and was processed using SQL in a notebook.
+The dataset was used to create a table in a database using SQL.

 Total number of customers
-Total number of customers is 518 customers
+- Total number of customers is 518 customers

 Total number of policies
-Total number of policies is 520 policies
+- Total number of policies is 520 policies

 Total number of claims
-Total number of claims is 547 claims
+- Total number of claims is 547 claims

 Total claim amount
-Total Claim Amount is R12 578 657.02
+- Total Claim Amount is R12 578 657.02

 Claims by policy type

-Home policy has 94 claims
+- Home policy has 94 claims

-Auto policy has 128 claims
+- Auto policy has 128 claims

-Health policy has 134 claims
+- Health policy has 134 claims

-Motor policy has 10 claims
+- Motor policy has 10 claims\

-Life policy has 105 claims
+- Life policy has 105 claims

-Funeral policy has 68 claims
+- Funeral policy has 68 claims

-Medical policy has 5 claims
+- Medical policy has 5 claims

-Property policy has 3 claims
+- Property policy has 3 claims

 Average claim amount per policy type

-Funeral policies claimed R14198.58
+- Funeral policies claimed R14198.58
-Home policies claimed R25467.26
+- Home policies claimed R25467.26

-Medical policies claimed R17714.30
+- Medical policies claimed R17714.30\

-Motor policies claimed R14929.18
+- Motor policies claimed R14929.18

-Health policies claimed R12234.46
+- Health policies claimed R12234.46

-Life policies claimed R45518.10
+- Life policies claimed R45518.10

-Auto policies claimed R19049.83
+- Auto policies claimed R19049.83

-Property policies claimed R20201.64
+- Property policies claimed R20201.64

 Number of fraud vs non-fraud claims
-79 fraudulent claims
+- 79 fraudulent claims
-471 non-fraudulent claims
+- 471 non-fraudulent claims

 Claims per location

-Gauteng has 64 claims
+- Gauteng has 64 claims

-Limpopo has 47 claims
+- Limpopo has 47 claims

-Eastern Cape 75 claims
+- Eastern Cape 75 claims

-North West has 72 claims
+- North West has 72 claims

-Free State has 72 claims
+- Free State has 72 claims

-Mpumalanga has 55 claims
+- Mpumalanga has 55 claims

-Western Cape has 75 claims
+- Western Cape has 75 claims

-KwaZulu-Natal has 90 claims
+- KwaZulu-Natal has 90 claims

 Top 5 highest claim amounts
 - CUST1050 claimed R143857.60